 Six Hills Way

-13. Copies of your information (Requesting your Data)
+13. Copies of your information (requesting your Personal Data)

 You are entitled request details of Personal Data that we hold about you.
 You are entitled to access that Personal Data and the following information (unless an exception applies: